TEACHING

 In the past, my undergraduate and graduate students have written feminist detective stories, engaged in yarn bombing, created ‘zines, and developed a range of creative final projects.
 You can read more about my interest in non-traditional assignments here.

-In 2015, I was awarded the Dean’s Award for Excellence in Teaching.
+In 2015, I was awarded the Dean’s Award for Excellence in Teaching at Memorial University.

 WORKSHOPS, RETREATS, AND MORE